mavidser/mavidser.github.io/content/posts/indian-electrical-sockets-is1293.md

 ---
-title: "IS 1293 : What are the different kind of Indian electrical sockets?"
+title: "IS 1293 : What are the different kinds of Indian electrical sockets?"
 date: 2023-03-07
 tags: ["Technology"]
 ---